Interactive Augmented Reality-enabled Outdoor Scene Visualization For Enhanced Real-time Disaster Response

 \subsection{Performance Experiment Results}

 Table \ref{tab:fps} summarizes the rendering performance and runtime characteristics across the three tested devices.
-In terms of frame rate, the desktop configuration maintained 72 FPS, while both mobile and the standalone VR headset remained below 10 FPS ($\leq$7 and $\leq$9 FPS, respectively).
+In terms of frame rate, the PC-AR maintained 72 FPS, while both mobile and the standalone VR headset remained below 10 FPS ($\leq$7 and $\leq$9 FPS, respectively).

 The memory and timing results in Table \ref{tab:memory} highlight clear differences in how each device uses resources.
-On the PC, the application shows the highest overall RAM footprint, with 1485 MB reserved and 937 MB allocated, while still achieving a relatively low frame time of 13.8 ms. In contrast, Mobile and standalone AR, use less memory overall, with 387 MB reserved and 229 MB allocated on mobile and 504 MB reserved and 411 MB allocated on standalone, but they run with much higher frame times at 144.4 ms and 111.3 ms, respectively.
+On the PC, the application shows the highest overall RAM footprint, with 1485 MB reserved and 937 MB allocated, while still achieving a relatively low frame time of 13.8 ms. In contrast, Mobile and standalone AR use less memory overall, with 387 MB reserved and 229 MB allocated on mobile and 504 MB reserved and 411 MB allocated on standalone, but they run with much higher frame times at 144.4 ms and 111.3 ms, respectively.
 Mono memory follows the same pattern, remaining much higher on PC at 527 MB and dropping to 8 MB on mobile and 5 MB on standalone.

-\section{User Evaluation Results}
+\subsection{User Evaluation Results}

 The user evaluation results in Table \ref{tab:user_results} show that the mean of user perception ease of map interaction was 4.42, menu accessibility was 4.36, and usefulness for coordination was 4.55, while the standard deviations was 0.82, 0.84, and 0.52, respectively.